MTES-MCT/rapportNav/README.md

 ### Coding conventions

 Regarding coding style, if you use PHPStorm it should follow the coding rules in `.idea/codeStyle/codeStyleConfig.xml`.

+### Todos

+* Draft function is currently broken.
+* Tests on Service NatinfFiller are dependant of an external service to work.
+It needs to be encapsulated.

 ## Authors, licence